nextflow-io/crg-course-nov16/README.md

 docker build -t my-image .
 ```

-Note, don't miss the dot in the above command.
+Note: don't miss the dot in the above command.
 When it completes, verify that the image
 has been created listing all available images:

 ```
 docker images
 ```

-### Step 6 - Add a software package to the
+### Step 6 - Add a software package to the image

 Add the Bowtie package to the Docker image by adding to the `Dockerfile` the following snippet: